GeospatialResearch/Digital-Twins/paper/oarcdt/paper.md

 * Ability to compare our MEDUSA implementation to other closed-source implementations.
 AND/OR how our implementation accuracy is similar.
 * Why our implentation may be advantageous over closed-source versions?

-[@@ Have some additional thoughts about QGIS WPS plugin, and if that is worth mentioning]
+[@todo Have some additional thoughts about QGIS WPS plugin, and if that is worth mentioning

 # Acknowledgements
 * CCC